 - Markers can be dropped on the map with Right Mouse-Button, which are perfect for coordinating with a team or just keeping track of your own personal target destination, so use them as often as possible.
 The compass also uses specific numbers for more precise directional tracking, which should again be used for calling out enemy or point-of-interest locations with a team.

-PUBG interactive map and spawn locations
+PUBG interactive map and start locations

 - Remember the rough distance of 1-2 kilometres/squares as a guide of how far you can get from the flight path, depending on how high you open your parachute.

 - Know when to jump by lining up the wing of the plane with your marker.
 When it's perfectly in line (i.e. when the plane is perfectly at a right angle to your location) then jump.

 - To get max distance fast, press W whilst looking directly up.
 That means you're diving forwards, quickly, rather than down or slowly.